DarknessNinjaBR/DarknessNinjaBR/README.md

 - 🎂 Age: 19
 - 👅 Languages: Português(native), English(basic)
 - 💼 Work: Codex Sistemas
-- 🛈 Bio: Welcome to my github profile!
+- ℹ️ Bio: Welcome to my github profile!
 My name
 is Pedro, I've graduated at an 3 years programming
 course at technician school called Cedup Diomicio
 Freitas at December 2020, and started to work as back-end